Recent Searches

 Freshman Year

-• Achieve a 3.0 GPA (or a 3.4 GPA if you receive a scholarship from the Honors College) by the end of the fall.
+• Achieve a 3.0 GPA (or a 3.4 GPA if you receive a scholarship from the Honors College) by the end of fall

-• Think about Study Abroad, a research experience for undergraduates (REU), an internship, or a summer of service: speak with your advisor, and plan your future classes.
+• Think about Study Abroad, a Research Experience for Undergraduates (REU), or an internship: speak with your advisor, and plan your future classes

 • Look for scholarships and apply!